jbx-protocol/juice-docs-v1/protocol/contracts/or-payment-terminals/jbethpaymentterminal/write/pay-1.md

 {% tabs %}
 {% tab title="Step by step" %}
-The function has the following definition:
+The function has the following # Definition

 ```solidity
 function pay(